LGBTQ logo with rainbow symbol, vector symbol of LGBT Pride community

 • Naltrexone

 Unfortunately, we’ve all learned that medication alone is rarely enough to stay the course and assist people in overcoming heroin addictions.
-This why seeking help from a qualified treatment center, like Better Choice is your best choice for long-term rehabilitation and sobriety.
+This why seeking help from a qualified treatment center, like LV Treatment Center is your best choice for long-term rehabilitation and sobriety.

 Do you need heroin addiction treatment?